 Foreign players still lead Indian set-top box (STB) market

 The report revealed that the total shipments for STB in India amounted to 5.3 million units in Q1 2013.
-Skyworth leads the Indian set-top box market, followed by Cisco, Coship and others.
+Skyworth leads the India set-top box market, followed by Cisco, Coship, and others.

 Imported STBs are purchased directly by multi-system operators (MSOs), who in turn sell to customers directly on a lease basis, thus avoiding VAT.
 However, local manufacturers are required to charge VAT on the sale of their STBs sold in India, which makes their products less competitive compared to the cheaper imports, thus hampering the scaling up of STB manufacturing in India.